-We offer micro-chipping to assist in identification and location of lost pets.
+Within the additional pet services we offer, micro-chipping to assist in identification and location of lost pets.

 Imagine the stress and worry when your beloved dog or cat runs away and gets lost.
 Naturally, you want to maximize their chances of safely returning home.
 This is where microchipping provides peace of mind.

 Microchipping is a safe, long-lasting method of identifying your pet should they ever get lost.
 This is a very small device, more or less the size and shape of a grain of rice.
 It’s inserted under the skin at the back of the neck of your dog or cat.
 In cases where a lost dog or cat is found without an ID collar tag, a veterinarian or veterinary technician can easily id them.

 They’ll use a handheld scanner to check the presence of a microchip.
 If it is found, the chip emits an ID number via a low-frequency radio wave that is captured by the scanner.
 The veterinary hospital or shelter then contacts the chip manufacturer, obtains the owner’s details, and reaches out to them.
 Yay!

 Even the most careful pet owners face the risk of their four-legged pets getting lost.
 Things that are beyond our control, a broken leash, an open gate, a noise that panics your cat or dog, or a pet escaping through a gap, anything can happen.